DOV-Vlaanderen/pydov/docs/query_attribute.rst

     Example: 'string'

 values
-    (Optional) In case the field has a list of possible values, they are listed here.
+    (Optional) In case the field has a list of possible values, they are listed here as a dictionary mapping the values to a definition (if available).

-    Example: ['avegaarboring', 'droge boring', 'edelmanboring', '...']
+    Example: {'Aa': 'Formatie van Aalter', 'AaBe': 'Lid van Beernem (Formatie van Aalter)', 'AaOe': 'Lid van Oedelem (Formatie van Aalter)'}

 Example
 -------